 After an interest rate has been increased, the credit card issuer must review the account every six months to determine whether the rate can be lowered.
 If the factors that first triggered the interest rate increase have changed, the card issuer must lower the interest rate.

-Any payment received by 5:00 p.m. on the due date is considered on time.
+Any payment received by 5 p.m. on the due date is considered on time.
 Your payment due date should be the same day each month.
-If your payment due date falls on a holiday, weekend, or another day your card issuer doesn't accept payments, your payment can be processed on the next business day without any late payment penalty.
+If your payment due date falls on a holiday, weekend, or any other day your card issuer doesn't accept payments, your payment must be processed on the next business day without any late payment penalty.

-If a card issuer accepts payments at a local branch, any payment received at the local branch should be processed on that day.
+If a card issuer accepts payments at a local branch, any payment received at the local branch must be processed on that day as well.

-Payments above the minimum should be applied to the highest interest rate balance first, followed by the next highest interest rate, except in the case of a balance with deferred interest.
-If you have a balance deferred interest, the entire payment will go toward that balance in the last two billing cycles of the promotion.
+Payments above the minimum should be applied to the highest interest rate balance first, followed by the next highest interest rate balance, except in the case of a balance with deferred interest.
+If you have a deferred interest balance, the entire payment will go toward that balance in the last two billing cycles of the promotion.

 You Must Have Time to Pay Within the Grace Period